 Analyzing financial information contributes to knowledge of business trends, growth opportunities, and cash flow decisions that can drive business expansion.
 Accountants see the business from a bigger picture, their vision of the business from the accounting side.
 Accountants determine how transactions must be handled better, in ways that will support business strategies.
 The bookkeeper, in turn, carries out this vision.

 Some small businesses hire an accountant and perform bookkeeping on their own using software from their accountants.
 Others are large enough to hire bookkeepers and accounting firms.
 Whatever their employment decisions are, they must realize how bookkeepers and accountants affect business expansion through providing accurate and timely data and insights for strategic decision-making.

-Finding the right bookkeeper or accountant in Naples, FL is like choosing a business partner.
+Finding the right bookkeeper or accountant in Naples, SC is like choosing a business partner.
 Small businesses should understand that accountants and bookkeepers work together in helping not only operate the business but also support its long-term growth.
 Hence, accountants and bookkeepers must be chosen for their basic skills and dedication in helping owners attain business success.

 “Accountant vs. Bookkeeper: What Do They Do for a Business?”, Marci Martin, Business News Daily

 “The Duties & Responsibilities of Bookkeepers,” Kristine Tucker, Chronicle,